 Keeping your visitors

-If your website contains errors, they will probably cause problems in the whole experience a visitor is having when browsing through it.
+Moreover, if your website contains errors, they will probably cause problems in the whole experience a visitor is having when browsing through it.
 The next website is always a click away.

 Not all browsers across all devices handle errors with the same way.
 Some browsers can be forgiving, and some might not.
-So even if most browsers do a good job in handling most of the errors, its best to use standard markup and stylesheets.
+So, even if most browsers do a good job in handling most of the errors, its best to use standard markup and stylesheets.
 And this is where validation comes into play.

-Future-proof quality check
+Future-proof quality html check

 It’s easier to maintain a page if its build using standards as HTML and CSS, which are a form of widely accepted “coding style”.